remla23-team3/operation/README.md

 ```
 You can now search for the metrics by typing `remla23_team3:` in the expression text box.
 You can also see the full list of metrics on the metrics endpoint `http://localhost/metrics`.

+### Experimental setup
+For conducting an experiment to find out which version of the app gives better results, one
+could make use of the `remla23_team3:feedback_percentage`.
+A high percentage indicates that
+many users leave feedback after submitting a review, which could be beneficial for the product.

 ### Continuous Experimentation - Two services
 Make sure to delete the previous deployment.
 You can test the two services configuration by running: